 "An emergency meeting was held with all staff today to discuss school safety protocols," the letter reads.

 "In addition, we are in the process of installing alarms on all secondary doors.
 Furthermore, we previously were approved to receive video surveillance cameras in our school, and we will make every effort to secure the cameras as quickly as possible."

 The incident at P.S.
 59 occurred just days after police found the remains of Avonte Oquendo, a 14-year-old autistic boy who disappeared from his Long Island City school in October.

-Although Seymir was not hurt, his parents are pulling him out of P.S.
+Although Symeir was not hurt, his parents are pulling him out of P.S.
 59, according to NY1.